 Do your homework: Fail to plan, and you plan to fail.
 You are certain to be asked specific questions about the company, so make sure you’ve done your homework.
 You can find useful information on their company website, look for details about the company culture, their mission and values.
 You could also speak to someone who already works there, or look up the company online.
 Also take a look at the latest developments in the industry so you can talk with confidence.

 The interview: Interviews vary depending on the employer.
-Remote interviews (either over the phone or via video conferencing) are becoming commonplace.
+Remote interviews (either over the phone or via video call) are becoming commonplace.
 Some companies still do lots of one-on-one interviews on a single day, and then make their decision.
 Others prefer two interviews; the first to whittle down applicants from a long list, the second to make their final decision.
 Some employers even meet their applicants all at once, to see how you would react in a group setting.
 Find out what the format of the interview will be when the employer gets in touch so you can prepare.
 If you are booked in for an online video interview, it’s a good idea to test out the interview platform in advance.
 Use the best internet you can access and find a nice, quiet place where you will be able to talk without distraction – it might be a quiet café or a local library if your home is noisy or has dodgy wifi.

 The location: There’s nothing worse than stressing about being late to an interview!
 Make sure you know where you’re going ahead of time, and how you will get there on the day.
 It might even be a good idea to visit the location ahead of your interview, to time how long it’ll take you to get there.